njvack/udqct/README.md

 You can *censor* -- if I leave a cell's value out, how does the column's distribution change?
 Mainly, this will be to alleviate scaling problems in viweing the distribution.

+You can *describe* -- choose a set of columns to act as a human-readable identifier.

+You can *share* your current view with other people, by sending a link. *Maybe this is dumb and not useful?*

 ## What *Can't* You Do?

 You can't change values.

 You can't impute values.

-You can't annotate things, or keep any particular state.
+You can't annotate things, or keep any complex state.
 This is not a lab notebook.

 You (probably?) can't download the data.

 You can't download a picture of the data.
+This would be dumb.

 ## Implementation

 Backend is (probably) python+flask+pandas+pytables.
 Frontend is HTML5.
-Render in maybe HTML table, maybe canvas or webgl if necessary.
+Render in maybe HTML table; canvas or webgl if necessary for "decent" performance.
+"Decent" means not laggy-feeling on my 5-year-old Air and Chrome with a 300x1000 dataset.

+Data is input either as an uploaded CSV (Excel?) file, or as a URL to one.
+It'll be downloaded, put in a dataframe, and saved to disk.
+We'll generate a scatterize-like unique URL and redirect to that.

+It will probably make sense to do some diagnostic stuff in python (find outliers, classify columns, etc) and then send the data (as JSON?) up to the client for rendering.